 Table 1 reports the results of the probit model that examines influences on the justices' decision making in federalism cases.
-Overall, the model performs exceptionally well - it correctly predicts more than 70% of votes for a percent reduction in error of 40%.
-In the 821 cases under analysis, 3,721 votes were cast supporting the state or local policies at issue (51%), while 3,542 votes were cast opposing these policies (49%).
-In order to facilitate the interpretation of these results, I report marginal effects, which are calculated by altering the variables of interest from 0 to 1 for dichotomous variables and from the mean to one standard deviation above the mean for continuous variables, holding all other variables at their mean or modal values.
+In the 809 cases under analysis, 3,721 votes were cast supporting the state or local policies at issue (51 percent), while 3,542 votes were cast opposing these policies (49 percent).
+Overall, the model performs exceptionally well-it correctly predicts more than 70 percent of votes for